 The Equality Challenge Unit has also highlighted an ethnicity pay gap in the HE sector, in favour of white academics, and has found that Black staff in universities are less likely to be on permanent employment contracts.
-This is a real concern as Black students surveyed in NUS research on the attainment gap emphasised the need for more Black lecturers, as this would not only allow for a more diverse teaching perspective, but would also provide students with inspiring role models, a finding echoed by research by Black British Academics.
+17 This is a real concern as Black students surveyed in NUS research on the attainment gap emphasised the need for more Black lecturers, as this would not

 To address the under-representation of Black staff and academics in the HE sector the Equality Challenge Unit has begun work to tackle unconscious bias with a range of 'train the trainer' events.
-Importantly, this work understands that looking at unconscious or implicit bias should not overlook the fact that explicit bias and discrimination continue to exist.
+Importantly, this work understands that looking at unconscious or implicit bias should not overlook the fact that explicit bias and discrimination continue to exist.20